c0priwolf/docker-lnmp-with-mutli-php-versions/README.md

 # docker-lnmp-with-mutli-php-versions

+Because of my work needs, I need to maintain somw old system which use php5.3, so I need a more rapid deployment system tools.
+And that's what I going to share with you.

 Create the LNMP with Docker (Use the php5.3, 5.6, 7.2 to deployment is available)

-> Because of my work needs, I need to maintain somw old system which use php5.3, so I need a more rapid deployment system tools.
-> And that's what I going to share with you.

 ```
                  +- - - - - - - - - - - - - - - - - - - - - - - -+
-                 ' host:                                         '
+                 ' docker:                                       '
                  '                                               '
 +------+  80     ' +-------+    9000    +-----------+            '
 |      | ------> ' |       |   <------> | PHP-FPM53 | <------+   '